gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### Thumb Clusters
 ![chordic-thumb-clusters](./06-thumb-clusters.png)
-The thumbs are strong, so **common actions are moved away from the pinkies**.
+The thumbs are strong and less prone to fatigue, so **common actions are moved away from the pinkies**.
 On Mac, Caps Lock on some external keyboards has a delay; either hold the chord to activate or install [Karabiner](https://karabiner-elements.pqrs.org/) to remove the delay.
 In this position, **Shift easily capitalizes any letter on either side of the keyboard**.
 Backspace, Space, and Delete – **all basic text keys are assigned to the right thumb**.
 They are ordered chronologically in the direction they manipulate text.
 The lack of Tab/Enter keys is explained in the [Control Key Chords section](#control-key-chords).

 ### Media Keys
 ![chordic-media-keys](./07-media-keys.png)